Salic law: History of the law

 The original edition of the code was commissioned by the first king of all the Franks, Clovis I (c.
 466–511), and published sometime between 507 and 511.
 He appointed four commissioners to research customary law that, until the publication of the Salic law, had been recorded only in the minds of designated elders, who would meet in council when their knowledge was required.
 Transmission was entirely oral.
 Salic law, therefore, reflects ancient usages and practices.
-To govern more effectively, having a written code was desirable for monarchs and their administrations.
+A written code was desirable for monarchs and their administrations, allowing them to govern more effectively.

 For the next 300 years, the code was copied by hand, and was amended as required to add newly enacted laws, revise laws that had been amended, and delete laws that had been repealed.
 In contrast with printing, hand copying is an individual act by an individual copyist with ideas and a style of his own.
 Each of the several dozen surviving manuscripts features a unique set of errors, corrections, content, and organization.
 The laws are called "titles", as each one has its own name, generally preceded by de, "of", "concerning".
 Different sections of titles acquired individual names, which revealed something about their provenances.
 Some of these dozens of names have been adopted for specific reference, often given the same designation as the overall work, lex.